 Meanwhile, 11 student rangers based at the UC Merced Wilderness Education Center (WEC) led 31 field trips to Yosemite in 2017.
 Students in the campus-based Yosemite Leadership Program (YLP), which is closely linked to the WEC, delved into their 64-week stewardship-focused curriculum and completed six capstone projects, which included restoring a Mariposa County meadow and helping high school students build wilderness skills.

 Over the summer, 16 YLP interns worked with staff across 12 NPS branches (and the Conservancy — remember Lora, our amazing art programs intern?).
 In addition to gaining valuable career exposure and experience, the interns created tangible resources for the park, including a field guide for bird-banding, a youth art resource manual, an educational video about fire management, and a map of climbing routes to support Search and Rescue efforts.
 Along the way, they found time to mentor 135 other students, including many who were participating in other donor-supported youth programs!

-Check out our November 2017 Giving Thanks post for a few more highlights from last year, and sign up for our newsletter to stay in the loop on how you can make a difference in Yosemite in 2018.
+Check out our November 2017 Giving Thanks post for a few more highlights from last year, and keep following the blog to stay in the loop on how you can make a difference in Yosemite in 2018.
 From all of us at the Conservancy, thank you for your continued support!